SorenEricMent/psychosis/README.md

 On the left side, you will see a tree, the structure of this tree is Root-Project-Layer-Module, clicking at the Root will bring you to the welcome page, clicking the rest will bring you to the corresponding editing page (Editing Project/Layer/Module).

 #### Status panel
-On the bottom-right of the editor, you will have a status indicator showing if any unsaved changes have been made and if Psychosis is busy, this is still in development and might not capture some specific edits.
+On the bottom-right of the editor, you will have a status indicator showing if any unsaved changes have been made and if Psychosis is busy, this is still in development and might not capture some(most) specific edits.
-#### Project Editing
+### Project Editing
 You can create new Projects with "Create Project" button in the greeting page, which can be navigated by clicking Projects in the Tree, Since no live saving is required and Psychosis didn't do diff-based editing, the create project option now only have the option to create a new empty project in memory.
 You can add multiple layers to the project in the project editing page,
-#### Layer Editing
+### Layer Editing
-You can add multiple modules to a layer in the layer editing page
+You can add multiple modules to a layer in the layer editing page You can remove them with the popup menu poped on right click
-#### Module Editing
+### Module Editing
+#### Type Enforcement

-You can add new module in Layer editor and remove them with the popup menu poped on right click You can edit the three core aspects of a SELinux Module by clicking the module in the tree
+You can edit the three core aspects of a SELinux Module by clicking the module in the tree
 ##### Adding new rules
+##### Adding new interface call